openstack/openstack-ansible-os_gnocchi/README.rst

 The ``galera_address`` is expected to direct to the your MySQL server or a load balancer host which sits in front of your Galera cluster.
-This may be See also the OpenStack Ansible project for more details.
+This may be See also the OpenStack-Ansible project for more details.
 The ``galera_root_*`` variables should contain the credentials used to create the Gnocchi index database.

 The ``memcached_*`` variables are expected for caching Keystone auth.
-See also the OpenStack Ansible project and the os_keystone role for more details on these variables.
+See also the OpenStack-Ansible project and the os_keystone role for more details on these variables.

 Each of the ``*_lb_vip_address`` variables is expected to contain the host